samal/vibe-gov/docs/architecture.md

-# LineageNexus Architecture
+# vibeGov Architecture

 ## Overview
-LineageNexus is a microservices-based platform for data governance and lineage.
+vibeGov is a microservices-based platform for data governance and lineage.
 Core domains are separated into independently deployable services communicating via APIs and asynchronous events.

 ## Services
 - Connectors Service: pluggable ingestion from source systems (DBs, warehouses, BI, streams).